- Brief research report

 Statistical analysis

-Advertised and measured CBD concentrations were compared for each product type using Wilcoxon signed-rank tests due to non-normal data distributions (Shapiro-Wilk test < .05 and histograms shaped non-normally).
+Advertised and measured CBD concentrations were compared for each product type using Wilcoxon signed-rank tests due to non-normal data distributions (Shapiro-Wilk test p < .05 and histograms shaped non-normally).
 Relative discrepancies between advertised and actual concentrations were compared between product types using one-way ANOVAs for unequal variance on rank-transformed scores (Zimmerman and Zumbo 1993).
 If significant, post hoc comparisons were made using t-tests for unequal variance on rank-transformed scores with a Holm-Bonferroni correction (Zimmerman and Zumbo 1993).
 This approach was selected due to unequal sample sizes and violations to both normality and homogeneity of variance (Levene’s test on mediansp < .05).
 Comparisons between oils and brand-matched aqueous tinctures and e-liquids were made using an independent samples t-test or Mann-Whitney U test, depending on data normality.
 Relationships between variables were examined using Spearman’s ranks or Pearson’s correlations, depending on data normality.
 All statistical tests were two-tailed, significance accepted at p < .05, performed in SPSS-25 (IBM, NY, USA).

 Results